The budding poet soon suspects

 In this age of doublespeak, I’ve come up with alternative definitions for the following:

-burger: what a tiger says when it’s cold
+burger: what a tiger says when it’s cold outside

-understandable: what a bull whisperer is paid to do
+understandable: what a matador hopes to do

 dresser: a personal valet’s job